 -Bumper bar.
 The fact that this bumper is not swing-away, adds an additional step to when you take your child out.
 It should definitely be a swing away like in the Promenade model.
 I am surprised they made two different bumper bars for different models.

 -Inconvenient recline.
 The buckle and strap system makes it very inconvenient to recline and bring back the seat.
 I don’t know why Phil & Teds wouldn’t use the one-hand strap system that is widely used by many strollers.
 Even better, they can do one-hand lever recline.
 Phil & Tends, take notes!

--Handle bar.
-In double mode with a second seat in the back, there is not a lot of leg room.
-The handle bar can be adjusted up and down, but it does’t telescope out like in other inline strollers.
+-Handlebar.
+In double mode with a second seat in the back, there is not a lot of legroom.
+The handlebar can be adjusted up and down, but it doesn’t telescope out like in other inline strollers.
 If you have long legs, you might be kicking that second seat a lot.
 LOL.

 Baby Gizmo as always has a great video review.
 Take a look.

 Weight limit: 44 lbs (main seat), 33 lbs (2nd seat rear position), 44 lbs (2nd seat front position)

 Folded dimensions: 30″L x 10″H x 23″W

 Since both strollers look very similar, some of the parents get confused.
 In a nutshell, the Verve model is more expensive, less compact, and has more features than Dot.